 - The DFID Impact Fund is focused on investments in low income and lower-middle income countries in sub-Saharan Africa and South Asia with a maximum of 15% of capital available for investing in India through a regional or a global intermediary.
 The Fund capital cannot be invested through an intermediary focused on investing only in India.

-- The DFID Impact Fund will be invested through vehicles that have a clear strategy to invest in businesses that have a positive impact on the ‘bottom of the pyramid’ population as consumers, producers or workers.
+- The DFID Impact Fund is invested through vehicles that have a clear strategy to invest in businesses that achieve positive impact on the BoP (Bottom of the pyramid) population in their target geographies as consumers, producers or workers.

 - Funds which have a potential to invest in sectors or enterprises that target poor women and girls as suppliers, producers or consumers of essential goods or businesses for the poor in post-conflict countries are particularly welcome to apply.

 - The Fund aims to direct investment capital towards sectors or pro-poor businesses that are otherwise unable to attract commercial investment and hence require the early-stage patient capital and technical support available through the Fund.
 The DFID Impact Fund is open to supporting investment in all sectors where a Fund can demonstrate significant unmet need for investment to achieve impact.
 These include, but are not limited to businesses providing access to food, housing, energy, water, sanitation, health, education, financial services and livelihoods for the BoP.
 Given that microfinance has successfully attracted investment capital from other sources, we have chosen to exclude microfinance-focused investment vehicles from the purview of this fund.

 - The Fund seeks to invest in the region of £5m to £15m per investment.

 - The Fund is seeking to catalyse private investment and, all other things being equal, the more private investment that a fund can raise to match the Fund’s commitment, the greater is the chance of its proposal being successful.